Canadian Olympic Medal Count

-Getting into the Sport: Started playing softball at age 10… Outside Interests: Bachelor of Arts from University of Washington… Has worked in sports broadcasting since 2015… Odds and Ends: Favourite quote “You 100% get what you put into things.
-Don’t half ass and expect results.” … Cites being a mom as her best accomplishment to date… Younger brother Brett played parts of six seasons in MLB…
+Getting into the Sport: Started playing softball at age 10… Outside Interests: Earned a Bachelor of Arts from University of Washington… Has worked in sports broadcasting since 2015… Odds and Ends: Favourite quote: “You 100% get what you put into things.
+Don’t half ass and expect results.” … Cites being a mom as her best accomplishment to date… Younger brother Brett played parts of six seasons in MLB and was a member of Canada’s Olympic baseball team at Beijing 2008…

 Notable International Results